GuyHur/FTP-Py/README.md

-# PFT
+# FTP
-A python program that allows for the encrypted transfer of files using asymetrical encryption
+FTP implementation in python